opennetworkinglab/aether-docs/onramp/blueprints.rst

 The ``network`` block of the ``n3iwf`` section is meant to use the host's network so the N3IWF can connect to the SD Core's user and control planes.

-Note that the blueprint suports the deployment of multiple containarized N3IWF instances and each instance is indicated as an index in the ``servers`` section.
+Note that the blueprint supports the deployment of multiple containerized N3IWF instances and each instance is indicated as an index in the ``servers`` section.

-The path names associated with variables ``conf_file``is n3iwf-specific configuration file that includes parameters such as PLMN, TAC, etc.
+The path names associated with variables ``conf_file`` is n3iwf-specific configuration file that includes parameters such as PLMN, TAC, etc.

 The ``core`` section of ``vars/main.yml`` is similar to that used in